 Before business users can start using Distributed Marketing, you need to create some collaborative content and make sure that business users can access it.
 Here are the final setup steps.

 - Add Distributed Marketing Lightning components.

-Let’s take a look at each one to understand what you’re setting up and why it’s required.
+Let’s take a look at each step to understand what you’re setting up and why it’s required.

-Data extensions represent tables that contain attributes, or individual pieces of data, about your customers in Marketing Cloud.
+Data extensions represent tables that contain attributes (individual pieces of data), about your customers in Marketing Cloud.
 For example, a data extension created for customer data can include a customer email address, gender, membership status, and zip code.

-To create the entry event data extension, follow the steps in Create Entry Event Data Extension topic in Salesforce Help.
+To create the entry event data extension, log into your Marketing Cloud account and follow the steps in the Create Entry Event Data Extension topic on Salesforce Help.

 Have you ever noticed that some emails you receive are sent from a department within a company, such as email@example.com?
 That sender information is set by a profile in Marketing Cloud Email Studio, which contains the sender name and address that the message displays in the subscriber’s email client.
 You can create custom sender profiles that make it easy to dynamically control the sender name and email address across your organization.